Frequently Asked Questions

 Where can I find information about being an exhibitor at the ODA Annual Session?

 Where can I obtain CE verification for courses I took at this year's Annual Session?

-Please visit the 2014 CEU Credits site for a printable list of CE credits earned.
+Please log in to your registration account at 2016 CEU Credits for a printable list of CE credits earned.